keboola/connection-docs/templates/data-quality/data-quality.md

 * TOC
 {:toc}

-This flow brings you a set of Snowflake SQL procedures for data quality testing and monitoring.
+This flow brings you a set of Snowflake SQL procedures for **data quality testing and monitoring**.

 **The flow, in a nutshell:**

 - First we will create a set of Shared Codes – Snowflake SQL procedures for data quality tests and test result logging.

-- A Python transformation will then create dummy datasets.
+- We will then create dummy datasets using a Python transformation.

 - Snowflake SQL transformations will use the generated dummy datasets to demonstrate how to use the SQL procedures in your Snowflake SQL transformations.